221st Cavalry Regiment: World War II

 The 2nd Battalion, 115th Engineers, an element of the 40th Division was constituted on November 3, 1928, in the Nevada National Guard and federally recognized on May 1, 1936, with Headquarters in Reno.
 By January 1, 1941, the unit was converted and re-designated as the 121st Separate Coast Artillery Battalion and relieved from assignment to the 40th Division.
 Upon the US entry into World War II, the battalion was ordered into Federal Service and on June 25, 1942, the battalion would drop the "Separate" moniker as a federal unit.
 It would not be until September 10 of 1943 that the 121st was reorganized into a Antiaircraft Artillery Gun Battalion and deploy in the Pacific Theatre.
 As continual improvements in technology progressed through the war, the unit would be reorganized as the 1st Rocket Battalion on January 4, 1945, and re-designated as the 421st Rocket Field Artillery Battalion on April 13 of that year while participating in the Ryukyus Campaign.
 Upon the end of the war, the 421st would be deactivated on January 15, 1946, at Ft Lawton, Washington.

 Postwar era

 As the dust settled from World War II, the units of the Nevada National Guard would begin to re-organize and become federally recognized.
 It was on January 23, 1948, that the 421st Antiaircraft Artillery Gun Battalion was federally recognized and headquartered in Las Vegas.
 Upon the conclusion of the Korean War, there was a triggering of unit change across the Army.
 With the changing times, the battalion would be re-organized as the 421st Antiaircraft Artillery Automatic Weapons Battalion on December 1st 1952.
-Throughout the 1950's manning across Nevada would fluctuate and unit needs changed.
+Throughout the 1950s manning across Nevada would fluctuate and unit needs changed.
 So on April 1, 1959, the 421st Antiaircraft Artillery, 422nd Antiaircraft Artillery and the 226th Antiaircraft artillery detachment would be merged into the newly formed 221st Artillery.